dimitriskat/movierama/README.md

 To start the app at the local web server.
 This opens the app at: [http://localhost:3000](http://localhost:3000).

-For more detailed instructions see the project's (readme)[movierama-app]
+For more detailed instructions see the project's [readme](movierama-app)

 In development mode, the SPA application requires a back-end api to serve the data at (http://localhost:49717/api)[http://localhost:49717/api]